Back

 Similar to train-test split, holdout validation involves setting aside a portion of the data for evaluation.
 However, this portion is held out during the entire training process and only evaluated once the final model is built.

-This can be useful for datasets that are constantly updated, as the holdout set can be used to evaluate the model's performance on the most recent data.
+This can be useful for constantly updated datasets, as the holdout set can be used to evaluate the model's performance on the most recent data.

 Time Series Cross-Validation

-Cross-validation in time series is a procedure designed specifically for time series data.
-This technique utilizes overlapping windows.
+Cross-validation in time series is a technique that utilizes overlapping windows.
 The model trains on one window and evaluates on the next, moving sequentially through the data.
 This accounts for the inherent temporal dependencies present in time series data and provides a more accurate assessment of the model's ability to predict future values.

 Handling Imbalanced Datasets during Validation